-We have collaborated with the Bill and Melinda Gates Foundation since 2019 to develop vaccine candidates aimed at preventing tuberculosis infection and disease.
+We have collaborated with the Bill & Melinda Gates Foundation since 2019 to develop vaccine candidates aimed at preventing tuberculosis infection and disease.

-Two randomized, controlled, dose-finding Phase 1 clinical trials (NCT05537038, Germany and NCT05547464, Republic of South Africa) evaluating BNT164 are ongoing.
+Two randomized, controlled, dose-finding Phase 1 clinical trials (NCT05537038, Germany and NCT05547464, Republic of South Africa) evaluating BNT164 are fully enrolled.
 Both clinical trials are designed to assess the safety, reactogenicity, and immunogenicity of mRNA vaccine candidates against tuberculosis.
-This program is run in partnership with the Bill & Melinda Gates Foundation.